UK Recycling Landscape Post Election

-The UK Environmental Strategy After the General Election on 8th June 2017
+Environmental Strategy After the UK General Election

 On Thursday (8th June 2017), the UK public will choose the party to lead the UK for the next 5 years.
 On the same day, Skip Hire Magazine will be staging the Waste 17 exhibition at Old Trafford in Manchester and so what are the parties saying about recycling and the environment?